 Day 5: Speedboat to Santa Cruz Island, Highlands Tortoises & Charles Darwin Station

-Get an early start this morning to take the public speedboat to Santa Cruz Island, roughly 2-2.5 hours away.
+Get an early start this morning to take the public speedboat to Santa Cruz Island.
 Meet your guide at the dock, then head to the highlands to see giant tortoises in the wild.
 Enjoy lunch at a local farm, then continue to Puerto Ayora to check in to your hotel.

 In the afternoon, visit the Charles Darwin Station, where scientists from all over the world meet and work together.
 Environmental projects include water analysis, protection of endemic wildlife, effects of tourism on nature, and other pressing issues.
 Visit the turtle rearing station to see where animals are raised before being released into nature.
 Keep an eye out for land iguanas, who live around the station.